 You are headed to the African nation of Morocco.
 Your Moroccan tour operator has told you about visiting Berber villages.
 You have heard all about the Berber craftsmen, their knowledge of the land, some of their indestructible history and maybe a bit more.
 Or perhaps you’ve never heard of them at all.
 Just who are these Berber people?
-A Moroccan pre-Arab culture has ruled unperturbed and unconquered for hundreds of years.
-Let’s take a look at this amazing people.
+In short, in Morocco, the Berbers are a pre-Arab culture that has ruled unperturbed and unconquered for thousands of years.
+Let’s take a look at this amazing people!

-Berber language is primarily oral in nature, although they have had their own writing system for more than 2500 years.
-Sometimes hard to find, the writing can be seen catalogued in the small museums throughout the south.
+Berber language is primarily oral in nature, although they have had their own writing system for at least 2,500 years.
+Sometimes hard to find, the earliest writings can be found catalogued in the small museums throughout the south.
+More recently, the language has been officially codified and, alongside classical Arabic, is one of the two official languages of Morocco.

 Different tribes of Berbers inhabit different regions in Morocco.
 Drawa Berbers are found in the Draa Valley.
 The Dades live in the North East, The Mesgita, Seddrat and Zeri tribes are along the rives of the North West.
 Moroccan Rif region is home to the Ghomara.

 Your Moroccan tour guide will help you chose the best route for you.
-Visit the markets of Marrakech or Fez and you will find many examples of Berber craftsmanship.
+Visit the markets of Marrakesh or Fez and you find many examples of Berber craftsmanship.
 Stunning silver jewelry by Tuareg and Amazigh artists, handmade babouches or belga made in the workshops are among the treasures you will find.
-If your tastes run to elegant embroidered caftans, or textiles such as Berber carpets, pillows, kilims and so forth you will find them too.
+If your tastes run to elegant embroidered caftans, or textiles such as Berber carpets, pillows, kilims and so forth, you will find these, too.
+Though it should be mentioned that if you are shopping in Morocco, it is better for the people and the economy if you shop fair trade.

-Talk to your Moroccan tour guide and operator and find your self on a vacation of your dreams.
-A Moroccan adventure will take you from the modern cities on the coast to Berber villages high in the Atlas or Rif Mountains where you can even trek in Chefchaouen.
+Talk to your Moroccan tour guide and operator and find yourself on a vacation of your dreams!
+A Moroccan adventure will take you from the modern cities on the coast to Amazigh villages of the High Atlas, Middle Atlas, or Rif Mountains.. where you can even trek in Chefchaouen!

-You can go trekking or visit during one of the many festivals to see age-old Berber customs being practiced in today’s world.
-Stay in a modern riad or an ancient Kasbah.
+You can go trekking or try to visit during one of the many festivals to see age-old Amazigh customs being practiced even today.
+Stay in a modern riad or an ancient kasbah.
 It matters not where you go in this magical land as you will find the adventure of a life time.
 You can customize your tour to suit your interests and needs.
 Book your Morocco tour and begin your adventure today.

-by Carole Morris, Morocco Enthusiast, & Writer & Columnist for the JBT Team
+– Original Text by Carole Morris, Morocco Enthusiast, & Writer & Columnist for the JBT Team; *Updated text and photos on April 22, 2020